Foundations in Rewilding

 Group discussions allow us to share our thoughts, ideas, and questions and help us connect with one another to build a deeper group cohesion.

-Through hands-on skills, you will begin to internalize many of the concepts and increase your ability to connect with the natural world on a physical level.
+Through hands-on skills at our campouts, you will begin to internalize many of the concepts and increase your ability to connect with the natural world on a physical level.
 You will work on things like basic knife carving skills, fire by friction, stone tools, bone tools, basket weaving, and more.

 Through study of naturalist skills, you will learn to identify plants and understand how to better relate to them as a human animal through cooking and eating them and through making them into useful crafts.
 Using sensory exploration in combination with this knowledge leads to a deeper sense of place and connection.

-This curriculum is woven through two forms, the “lab” and the “field.”
+This curriculum is woven through two forms, the “classroom” and the “campouts.”

-The lab is for theory.
-For three evenings a month we meet in the lab to discuss theory, listen to lectures, talk about the required readings, bring up ideas, and listen to one another.
-In the lab we synthesize the narratives of rewilding and bring them to the forefront of our conscious mind.
+The classroom is for theory.
+For three evenings a month we meet in the classroom to discuss theory, listen to lectures, talk about the required readings, bring up ideas, and listen to one another.
+In the classroom we synthesize the narratives of rewilding and bring them to the forefront of our conscious mind.

-The field is for practice.
+The campouts are for hands-on practice.
 Once a month we camp in the forest, away from the lights, sounds, and smells of the city.
 Here is where we get our literal dirt time: using our hands to create tools from the natural world, and engaging all of our senses to connect with other-than-human life forms.
-In the field we get to play with and internalize the narratives of rewilding, sinking them deeply into our subconscious.
+On the campouts we get to play with and internalize the narratives of rewilding, sinking them deeply into our subconscious.

 What we look for in our students:

-Our ideal students are curious people who play well with others.
-They are relatively “green” when it comes to rewilding skills and are looking to broaden their horizons.
+Is this class a good fit for you?
+Make no mistake: rewilding is political.
+This class explores and deconstructs the world view that many of our institutions, economic systems, religions, cultural practices, and deeply held beliefs have been built on.
+Come prepared to shed or re-mythologize the way you see and participate in the world.
+Our ideal students are curious people–people looking to have their world rocked–who play well with others.
+You are relatively “green” when it comes to rewilding skills and are looking to broaden your horizons.
+You like relational learning: we know there is a lot one can “learn” on youtube these days.
+You must prefer to learn with and from others in real life.
 This program is for people who already know themselves and want to “level up” their skills and understanding.
 Rewilding is rooted in anti-oppression.
 We welcome diversity and encourage all types of folks to register for this program.
 Reach out to us if this program feels inaccessible to you.
-We accept a maximum number of 12 students.
+We accept a maximum number of 16 students.

 Peter Michael Bauer is our executive director and lead instructor for the Foundations in Rewilding program.
 A fourth-generation Portlander, his first merit badge in the Boy Scouts was basketry.
 From there he went on to receive his Eagle Scout rank.
 He has followed a path of non-traditional education.
 From the age of 16 he has traveled the country attending programs such as Tom Brown Jr.’s Tracker School, Wilderness Awareness School in Washington State, Rabbitstick Rendezvous, Echoes in Time, Wintercount, Lynx Vilden’s Stone Age immersion program, and the Columbia Basin Basketry Guild (where he has served on the Board of Directors).
 He has been an environmental educator for many organizations in Portland, including Cascadia Wild, Friends of Tryon Creek, and the Audubon Society.
 Prior to becoming the full-time executive director of Rewild Portland, he worked in the film industry as a production coordinator.
 In his spare time he weaves baskets, practices the banjo, and translates Chinookan myths into Chinuk Wawa at the Confederated Tribes of Grand Ronde Portland office.
 He is the founder of rewild.com and author of Rewild or Die (under the moniker Urban Scout).